STG-Bots/TheBotOfOthers/README.md

 # TheOthersBot
+#### Main languages [IT/ENG]
-This bot grouped ideas from others and not that would collaborate to build a community friendly discord bot
+This bot groupe ideas from others, that would collaborate to build a community friendly discord bot